-Inform the Head of School or Executive Director immediately in person or by phone if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
+Inform the Headmaster or Executive Director immediately in person or by phone if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
 The Executive Director will inform the police or relevant authorities.

-Tell the DSL via CPOMS in writing and in person orally (see section 5.2) as soon as possible if you make a referral directly to the Head of School or Executive Director.
+Tell the DSL via CPOMS in writing and in person orally (see section 5.2) as soon as possible if you make a referral directly to the Headmaster or Executive Director.